rjspencer/docs/theming.md

 ## Orders
 Items that users have ordered will only be shown using the logged in user's ID and can't be made public.
 An order has one or more transactions.
 Transactions can be used to show the actual items that were part of an order.

+### module:OrderList
+This module list orders for the logged in user

+**Module Options**
+`limit`

+	the amount of transactions to list per page

+	accepted values are any integer

+	defaults to 20

 ### module:TransactionList
 This module lists transactions for the logged in user